Approximate Euclidean shortest paths in polygonal domains: Introduction

-The two-point shortest path query problem within a given simple polygon was addressed by Guibas and Hershberger \cite{journals/jcss/GuibasH89}.
-Their result preprocesses the given simple polygon in time $O(n)$ and constructs a data structure of size $O(n)$ and answers two-point shortest path distance queries in time $O(\lg{n})$.
-The exact two-point shortest path queries in polygonal domain were explored by Chiang and Mitchell \cite{conf/soda/ChiangM99}.
-This result primarily devises two algorithms: one to construct data structures of size $O(n^5)$ that facilitates in answering distance queries in $O(h + \lg{n})$ time; the other algorithm builds data structures of size $O(n+h^5)$ and yields $O(h\lg{n})$ query time.
+The two-point shortest path query problem within a given simple polygon was addressed by Guibas and Hershberger~\cite{journals/jcss/GuibasH89}.
+It preprocessed the simple polygon in $O(n)$ time and constructed a data structure of size $O(n)$ and answers two-point shortest distance queries in $O(\lg{n})$ time.
+Exact two-point shortest path queries in the polygonal domain were explored by Chiang and Mitchell~\cite{conf/soda/ChiangM99}.
+One of the algorithms in \cite{conf/soda/ChiangM99} constructs data structures of size $O(n^5)$ and answers the query for any two-point distance in $O(h + \lg{n})$ worst-case time.
+And, another algorithm in \cite{conf/soda/ChiangM99} builds data structures of size $O(n+h^5)$ and outputs any two-point distance query in $O(h\lg{n})$ time.
 In both of these algorithms, a shortest path itself is found in additional time $O(k)$, where $k$ is the number of edges in the output path.
-Guo et al.~\cite{conf/aaim/Guo08} preprocesses $\cal{F(P)}$ in $O(n^2\lg{n})$ time to construct data structure of size $O(n^2)$ to answer two-point Euclidean distance queries for any given pair of query points in $O(h\lg{n})$ time.
+Guo et~al.~\cite{conf/aaim/GuoMS08} preprocessed $\cal{F(P)}$ in $O(n^2\lg{n})$ time to compute data structures of size $O(n^2)$ for answering two-point distance queries for any given pair of query points in $O(h\lg{n})$ time.

 Because of the difficulty of exact two-point queries in polygonal domains, various approximation algorithms were devised.
 Clarkson first made such an attempt in \cite{conf/stoc/Clarkson87}.
-Chen \cite{conf/soda/Chen95} used the techniques from \cite{conf/stoc/Clarkson87} in constructing a data structure of size $O(n\lg{n} + \frac{n}{\epsilon})$ in $o(n^{3/2})+O(\frac{n}{\epsilon}\lg{n})$ time to support $O(6+\epsilon)$-approximate two-point distance queries in $O(\frac{\lg{n}}{\epsilon}+\frac{1}{\epsilon^2})$ time.
-Arikati et al. \cite{conf/esa/ArikatiCCDSZ96} gave a family of results with trade-offs among the approximation factor, preprocessing time, storage space and the query time.
-Agarwal et al. \cite{conf/soda/AgarwalSY09} computes an approximate shortest path in $O(n + \frac{h}{\sqrt{\epsilon}}\lg(\frac{h}{\epsilon}))$ time when the obstacles are convex.
+Chen~\cite{conf/soda/Chen95} used the techniques from \cite{conf/stoc/Clarkson87} in constructing data structures of size $O(n\lg{n} + \frac{n}{\epsilon})$ in $o(n^{3/2})+O(\frac{n}{\epsilon}\lg{n})$ time to support $(6+\epsilon)$-approximate two-point distance queries in $O(\frac{1}{\epsilon}\lg{n}+\frac{1}{\epsilon^2})$ time, and a shortest path in additional $O(L)$ time, where $L$ is the number of edges of the output path.
+Arikati et~al.~\cite{conf/esa/ArikatiCCDSZ96} devised a family of algorithms to answer two-point approximate shortest path queries.
+Their first algorithm outputs a $(\sqrt{2}+\epsilon)$-approximate distance; depending on a parameter $1 \le r \le n$, in the worst-case, either the preprocessed data structures of this algorithm take $O(n^2)$ space or the query time is $O(\sqrt{n})$.
+Their second algorithm takes $O(n)$ query time to report the distance.
+The stretch of the third and fourth algorithms proposed in \cite{conf/esa/ArikatiCCDSZ96} are respectively $(2\sqrt{2}+\epsilon)$ and $(3\sqrt{2}+\epsilon)$.
+Agarwal et~al.~\cite{conf/soda/AgarwalSY09} computes a $(1+\epsilon)$-approximate geodesic shortest path in $O(n + \frac{h}{\sqrt{\epsilon}}\lg(\frac{h}{\epsilon}))$ time when the obstacles are convex.